 Volunteer Coordinator in Georgia

 Rev. Neal Kuhlhorst is the Director of Counseling Services at Johns Creek Presbyterian Church.
-Neal is a licensed marriage and family therapist and has completed specialized training in pastoral care and counseling.
-He offers counseling services to individuals, couples and families.
+He is a licensed marriage and family therapist and has completed specialized training in pastoral care and counseling.
+Neal's counseling services are available to individuals, couples and families.

 Visit nealkuhlhorst.com to learn more about Neal and his services.

 If you have submitted a prayer request via a prayer card, prayer vigil, Reflections, or asked a prayer team member to pray for someone, please let Alice Ann Nilsen (email@example.com or 407-221-8713) know of any changes.
 Holy Hands in Prayer are trying to keep all of the prayer requests up to date.